derwebcoder/neote/docs/troubleshooting.md

 For debugging you can run `npm run package` in the desktop apps folder.
 Then in a terminal execute `npx @electron/asar extract out/neote-darwin-arm64/neote.app/Contents/Resources/app.asar ./tmp` to unpack the neote.app and have a look at the vite build files in `./tmp`.

+## neote was stopped unexpectedly - desktop app error

+It could be that another window was still running and not exited correctly.
+Just ignore and try a second time.